dombroks/Android_client-Flask_server/README.md

 ![alt text](Flask.png)

+Note: this code is meant to be a project of an android app for the heart disease.
 # Android Client/Flask Server :+1:
 Are you mobile developer with some background in pythom programming ?
 Ever wondered of exploring/making backend services for your apps by own.?